fay59/fcd/_posts/2016-09-04-parsing-headers.markdown

 }
 {% endhighlight %}

-Interestingly, we can see that Clang promoted the call to `fputs` into a call to `fwrite`.
+Interestingly, we can see that the compiler promoted the call to `fputs` into a call to `fwrite`.

 Of course, this example highlights that fcd doesn't do a great job with string literals (and that it doesn't know about `main`'s signature).
 However, getting better type information is an obvious first step in in determining what should be displayed as a string literal.

 ## Passing foreign headers to fcd

 Anyone who's been watching fcd is probably aware that my main development environment is macOS.
 However, while macOS standard library headers are generally source-compatible with Linux standard library headers, they are certainly not equivalent.
-For instance, on macOS, `fopen` boils down to `_fopen`, and as we've said before, on Linux, `putc` becomes `_IO_putc`.
-This means that you can't easily "just include" your own machine's headers if you're decompiling a program that targets a different platform.
+Unfortunately, you can't easily "just include" your own machine's headers if you're decompiling a program that targets a different platform.
+For instance, on macOS, `fopen` boils down to `_fopen` (it does not on Linux), and on the other side of the fence, `putc` becomes `_IO_putc` (it does not on macOS).

 Fortunately, getting Linux headers on macOS (or any other platform) is quite easy.
-For instance, since I know that the program is an x86_64 Linux program using glibc, it's quite easy to just [head to a package repository][3] and download the package for `libc-devel`.
-After decompressing the .deb and then the data.tar.gz archive, fcd can be pointed to the right location with the `-I` parameter.
+For instance, since I know that the program is an x86_64 Linux program using glibc, it's possible to just [head to a package repository][3] and download the package for `libc-devel`.
+After decompressing the .deb and then the data.tar.gz archive, fcd can be pointed to the right header location with the `-I` parameter.
 For instance, I would use this invocation of fcd on macOS:

     $ fcd \
           -I /tmp/libc6-dev_2.24-2_amd64/data/usr/include \